 The poet laughed. ‘‘That’s deﬁnitely an animal used to people.’’
 Her bunny, out of its cage, hopped into the living room, a black ﬂuff ball with drooping ears.
 The breed was a cashmere lop, I’d just learned.
 The bunny’s nose twitched and twitched.
 It stared marble eyes at us. ‘‘Pamplemousse,’’ the poet crooned. ‘‘Here, bunny, bunny.’’
 The bunny did an about face and returned to the kitchen—hop, hop, hop—and the poet sighed.

 We talked about her upcoming trip to Portugal.
-She was going to write a poem a day—a poem written that fast would be, pragmatically speaking, mostly junk, but she was hoping she could, through the process, learn her thoughts better as she traveled and explored new settings.
+She was going to write a poem a day—a poem written that fast would be, pragmatically speaking, mostly junk, but she was hoping she could, through the process, learn her thoughts better as

 I was still mulling over the cat.
 Was it not wild?
 This changed things. ‘‘Do you think,’’ I asked, ‘‘I should bring the cat to the humane society?
 That maybe someone would want to adopt it if it were a stray?’’